VoxForge/voxforge.github.io/en/Read.md

   no_worker_message: >
-    "Your browser does not support service or web workers, please upgrade to a current version of a Free and Open Source browser such as Chrome or FireFox."
+    "Your browser does not support service or web workers, please upgrade to a current version of a Free and Open Source browser such as Chrome or Firefox."
   no_indexedDB_message: >
-    "Your browser does not support indexedDB for offline storage of submissions, please upgrade to a current version of a Free and Open Source browser such as Chrome or FireFox."
+    "Your browser does not support indexedDB for offline storage of submissions, please upgrade to a current version of a Free and Open Source browser such as Chrome or Firefox."
   no_formDataSupport_message: >
-    "Browser does not support FormData... please install a current version of a Free and Open Source browser such as Chrome or FireFox"
+    "Browser does not support FormData... please install a current version of a Free and Open Source browser such as Chrome or Firefox"
   no_edgeSupport_message: >
     "Microsoft browsers not supported... please install
-    a current version of a Free and Open Source browser such as Chrome or FireFox"
+    a current version of a Free and Open Source browser such as Chrome or Firefox"
-  no_FireFoxAndroid_message: >
+  no_FirefoxAndroid_message: >
     Unfortunately, using the VoxForge app with the Firefox browser on Android results in audio artifacts (scratches and pops) being included in wav file, please use Chrome.